The anterior cruciate ligament (ACL) is one of the ligaments in the knee

 What Happens During Surgery for a Torn ACL?

-patient's own body (called an autograft) or from someone else who
+a tendon, from the patient's own body (called an autograft) or from

 ACL repair surgery is usually done arthroscopically.
 This type of surgery is done